Network Connection in the IDE Extensions

 docker group).
 On Docker Desktop for Windows, this should be enabled by default.

-It may be that the Docker service takes some time to start at boot or is restarted after an update.
+The Docker service may take some time to start at boot or may be restarted after an update.
 In this case, you may get an error when you start the IDE but the service will keep retrying and the issue will be solved without user intervention.
 You may also configure Docker to not start at boot.
 In this case, you have to remember to start it before opening the IDE.

 The IDE backend collects information using an SSH connection to port 22 on the device (this is the default port for SSH on Torizon).
-This is going to be an outbound connection and usually is not blocked by firewalls unless they are explicitly configured to do so.
-Also, information collected by the Docker instance running on the device is tunneled via SSH and this won't require using an additional port.
+It is an outbound connection and usually not blocked by firewalls unless they are explicitly configured to do so.
+Also, information collected by the Docker instance running on the device is tunneled via SSH, not requiring the use of an additional port.

-The backend uses the device hostname that you specified during detection or modified later on in the UI.
+The backend uses the device hostname that you specified during detection or modified later in the UI.
 You may also use an IP address if you don't have hostname resolution on your network.
-If you use the ".local" suffix after your hostname, the system will use mDNS to solve the name (this will be described in more detail later).
+If you use the ".local" suffix after your hostname, the system will use mDNS to solve the name.
 It may happen that changes in network configuration or enablement of additional connections (ex: a VPN) change the way hostnames are solved by your system.
 In this case, adding ".local" to the hostname or using an IP may help fix the problem.

 The connection is authenticated using a private/public key pair.
-Those keys are generated during device detection and the public one is stored on the client under
+Those keys are generated during device detection and the public key is stored on the client under

 /home/<username>/.ssh/authorized_keys.
-This file is deleted when the OS is reinstalled so it may happen that after you updated Torizon on your modules by re-flashing a new release, the IDE extension is no longer able to connect to it.
-This may be fixed by detecting the device again in the IDE extension.
+This file is deleted when the OS is reinstalled, so, after you updated Torizon on your modules by re-flashing a new release, the IDE extension may no longer be able to connect to it.
+This can be fixed by detecting the device again in the IDE extension.

 Multicast DNS (mDNS) is designed to support name resolution on small networks that don't have a dedicated name server (DNS).
 It works broadcasting UDP packets on port 5353, checking if a device recognizes its name and provides back the right IP.
-The IDE backend uses mDNS if a hostname can't be resolved using a standard DNS query. mDNS packets are broadcasted on the main network connection, if you have multiple networks it may be that names of devices on secondary networks are not solved.
-In this case, you'll have to use a fixed IP
+The IDE backend uses mDNS if a hostname can't be resolved using a standard DNS query. mDNS packets are broadcasted on the main network connection, if you have multiple networks names of devices on secondary networks may not be solved.
+In this case, you'll have to use a fixed IP address.

 When developing C/C++ applications in VSCode the extension and IDE backend run inside a container.
 This is done to allow a full Linux development environment to run on Windows and to have a toolchain that does not rely on the underlying distribution when running on a Linux host.
 In this case, a different instance of the IDE backend is executed and it will try ports from 5001 up (one port for each VSCode instance running).
 Since the SDK container has host networking enabled this port may be accessible also from clients on the host OS and may trigger some blocking mechanism on firewalls/antivirus.

-By default, the IDE-backend will deploy the container images using SSH, in the same way, used to collect monitoring information or control remote docker.
-This will ensure that, as long as SSH is enabled and supported, no additional steps are needed to deploy applications to the devices.
-This solution requires no additional configuration effort in addition to what is needed for basic connectivity and should work almost out of the box on most developers' PCs.
-On the other side, this will require that the whole container image is transferred each time it is rebuilt.
-Deployment won't happen every time the application code is changed and re-executed under debug, but every time some configuration changes trigger a rebuild of the image.
+By default, the IDE-backend will deploy the container images using SSH, in the same way used to collect monitoring information or control the remote docker daemon.
+This will ensure that, as long as SSH is enabled and supported, no additional steps are needed to deploy applications to devices.
+This solution requires no additional configuration effort in addition to what is needed for basic connectivity and should work out of the box on most developers' PCs.
+On another hand, this will require that the whole container image is transferred each time it is rebuilt.
+Deployment will happen every time some configuration changes, triggering the rebuild of the image.

 To improve the deployment speed of the image users can configure usage of a local or shared docker registry.
 This will deploy only part of the image that has been changed by a rebuild, decreasing download time.